Formula Reference

 How I converted my UK shoe size to buy running shoes from a US brand

-In March 2026, I was buying a pair of running shoes from a US brand that only listed US and EU sizes, not UK sizes.
+I was buying a pair of running shoes back in 2020 from a US brand that only listed US and EU sizes, not UK sizes.
 My usual UK size is 9, and I had ordered US 10 before from a different brand only to find it was actually a half-size too big.
 The sizing systems do not convert in a perfectly consistent way across brands.

 I used this calculator with my UK 9 measurement.
 It returned US 10 and EU 43 for the standard conversion, with a note that some US manufacturers run a half-size small, in which case US 10.5 would be safer.
 The ASTM F539 standard for shoe sizing defines the US and UK size relationships based on last length in barleycorns.
 I ordered US 10 based on the conversion and the specific brand's known sizing, and it fit perfectly.
 No returns, no exchange wait.
 I have kept the UK 9 = EU 43 conversion noted for every international shoe purchase since.